yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

-> This part is getting your attention when you PR and CR
+> This part is getting your attention when you PR or CR and should think more about it

 ##